-With the new data protection regulation approaching, there is going to be even more pressure on HR professionals to safeguard the confidential files they handle and to make sure they don’t accidentally expose personal data.
+Since 2018, there has been more pressure on HR professionals to safeguard the confidential files they handle and to make sure they don’t accidentally expose personal data.
 In this blog post, I’ll try to help you understand how the GDPR will affect this profession, and how Tresorit can help you manage online data in a GDPR compliant way.

 What is the GDPR?

 The General Data Protection Regulation (GDPR) is a comprehensive regulation that unifies data protection laws across the European Union (EU).
 It sets strict requirements for companies and organizations for the collection, storage, processing and management of personal data.
-The GDPR will come into force on 25 May 2018 and can apply even if the company is located outside the EU.
+The GDPR can apply even if the company is located outside the EU.
 Organizations, irrespective of their establishment, that process personal data of individuals who are in the EU in order to offer them goods or services, irrespective of whether a payment is required, or to monitor their behavior within the EU will have to comply with the new rules.

 Why HR professionals should care about the GDPR?

 HR departments collect and process large amounts of personal data not only from their employees but also from job applicants, contractors and former employees.
 The information they possess includes sensitive data such as health information, medical records, salary levels.
-Hence, it is of utmost importance that HR professionals are aware of the requirements of the new data protection regulation and process personal data accordingly.
+Hence, it is of utmost importance that HR professionals are aware of the requirements of data protection regulations and process personal data accordingly.